seqan/needle/utils/README.md

 # Evaluation of Needle count

+## Comparison with kallisto and salmon
+All scripts for the comparison with kallisto and salmon can be found in this [repo](https://github.com/MitraDarja/analysis_needle/tree/main), please use the provided scripts `run_simulated.sh` and `run_seqc.sh`.

 ## Differential Expression
 Download the sequencing experiments listed in accession.lst and the human transcripts from gencode as a fasta file.
 Then create a Needle-genome file via: